mad4869/todo-app-docker/README.md

 And now, the Flask app will run inside the `todo-app-container` and establish a connection to the `postgres-container` as its database.

 ### 4. Run the Containers with Docker-Compose
-TAnother option is to run the containers simultaneously using the `docker compose` command.
+Another option is to run the containers simultaneously using the `docker compose` command.
 To do this, we first need to create a `docker-compose.yml` file:
 ```
 version: '3'
 services: